-Rich and creamy, this frozen treat tastes more like ice cream than it does frozen yogurt.
-A perfect guilt-free summer snack.
+This cake batter frozen yogurt recipe is rich, creamy, and tastes more like ice cream than it does frozen yogurt.
+This homemade frozen yogurt recipe is the perfect guilt-free summer snack.

 Now, I’ve always loved boxed Funfetti cake mix.
 I don’t know why, but it somehow just tastes better than other cake mixes–even my homemade ones.
 There’s something about the fluffy white cake mixed with brightly colored sprinkles that is incredibly addicting.
 But, I was experimenting in the kitchen, and viola!
 The funfetti cupcakes I mentioned above?
 Oh yeah.
 Way better than boxed cake mix.
 I’m now a homemade funfetti convert.
 Anyway, the point is, I love cake batter, funfetti, sugar, etc (as if you couldn’t tell).